swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Features/docc-live-preview.md

 # Documentation Live Preview

-vscode-swift shows you a live preview of your Swift documentation while editing.
+Show a live preview of your Swift documentation while editing.

 > Note: This feature is only available when using a Swift toolchain 6.2 or higher running on macOS or Linux.